The best time to sail in Croatia

 Come to sail in Croatia during the shoulder season and you win on many levels, first and foremost on cost!

 September-October is our favorite time of year.
+It really is the best time to sail in Croatia.
 The summer crowds have dissipated but the sea is beautifully warm, and the weather is wonderful.
 Yacht charters during the last week of September are on average 38% lower than their high-season prices¹ so there are some great bargains to be found.
 It is also cheaper to travel to the Dalmatian coast outside of the normal school holiday months when airfares are inflated due to the demand.

 There is good value to be had at the beginning of the season as well (ie April-May).
 Mid-May prices are 36% below the peak².
 With long hours of daylight and temperatures rising steadily, this makes for some lovely sailing conditions for a sneaky early holiday.